WSMorrison/BricksThenMadeNow/README.md

 ### Other Thanks

 - The Code Institute tutors.
 This must be mind-numbing.
-- The Code Institute assessment team; I can't imagine what kind of patience and knowledge it would take to look over these projects without losing it.
+- The Code Institute assessment team.
+I can't imagine what kind of patience and knowledge it would take to look over these projects without losing it.
 - Thanks to F. D. C. Lemon-Beckett for useful contributions to the discussion.
 - Finally, heartfelt appreciaton to my partner, Stevie, for infinite patience and encouragement.
 <br>